software-students-fall2023/3-python-package-exercise-prime-order/README.md

     * Returns: None.

 # Contributing

-If you'd like to contribute to the PyGamebox project, follow these steps to set up your development environment:
+If you'd like to contribute to the PyGameBox project, follow these steps to set up your development environment:

 * Clone the repository:
 ```bash